LWZxx/CSTP/README.md

 We use CIFAR10 and MNIST dataset in our experiments.
 For CIFAR10 dataset, it has been given as a .npz type file [Here](./data/).
 For MNIST dataset, you can download from
 [Here](http://yann.lecun.com/exdb/mnist/).
 ## Training
 To train CSTP on CIFAR10 dataset with Default Parameters, you can just run [train.py](./train.py).
-The Network size and other Hyperparameter can be modified in the config dictionary.
+The Network size and other Hyperparameter can be modified [Here](./train.py#L128).

 The training codes, the training data, and some pre-trained models are given.
 Please feel free to contact me if you have any questions.
 My email is wzlu@sdu.edu.cn